searxng/searxng/docs/utils/searxng.sh.rst

    - :ref:`installation nginx`
    - :ref:`installation apache`

-To simplify installation and maintenance of a SearXNG instance you can use the script :origin:`utils/searxng.sh`.
+To simplify the installation and maintenance of a SearXNG instance you can use the script :origin:`utils/searxng.sh`.

 Install